uhsprogrammingclub/chessbot/README.md

 List of tasks that need to be completed.
 Please add to the list if you come across one that needs to be done. *Keep the tasks small.* Small tasks are much more likely to be completed.
 If you decide to work on a task, cut it off the list, and paste it into the "In Progress Task List," and *write your name next to the task* so we can contact you if we have any questions.
 Multiple people can work on the same task.

   * Create basic outline and essential variables (for now) of Position class.
 Includes the board (probably multi-dimensional) array
   * Create print current board function.
-Override the `print()` function for the Position class, and have it print a representation of the board complete with proper indexing, like [this](http://www.chessstrategiesblog.com/wp-content/uploads/algebraic_notation.gif).
+Override the `toString()` function for the Position class, and have it print a representation of the board complete with proper indexing, like [this](http://www.chessstrategiesblog.com/wp-content/uploads/algebraic_notation.gif).
   * Create classes for each individual piece.
 We will need a knight class, pawn class, etc. Each class should have its position (x and y, corresponding to the multidimensional array).
   * Create or find a graphic for each piece, and a graphic for the chess board.
 This is our opportunity to be unique; for instance, we can make UHS chess or other twists, with teachers as the chess pieces.